Skip to main content

 Background

-The São Manoel Hydroelectric Plant was built near the Kayabi Indigenous Territory in Mato Grosso, inhabited by Kayabi, Apiaká and Munduruku.
-Indigenous groups raised concerns about the proximity of co
+The São Manoel Hydroelectric Plant was built near the Kayabi Indigenous Territory in Mato Grosso.
+Indigenous groups raised concerns about the proximity of construction to their lands.

 EDP's Position

-EDP states the only indigenous manifestation involving the plant occurred in late 2017 and was not related to environmental actions taken by the company.
-All mandatory environmental studies and consul
+EDP states the only indigenous protest occurred in late 2017 and was unrelated to its environmental actions.
+All required environmental studies and consultations were conducted under Brazilian law.

 Measures adopted